qianlvable/PolyLoading/README.md

 PolyLoadingLiteView.java does not require Rebound!
 But do not have cache feature.

 ##Quick start
-If you do not want spring rebound feature , just copy the PolyLoadingView.java and attrs.xml files to your project will do the job.Or you can include the PolyLoadingLib as Android library.
+If you do not want spring rebound feature , just copy the PolyLoadingView.java and attrs.xml files to your project will do the job.Or you can include the PolyLoadingLib as Android library module.
 ### Jcenter gradle dependency coming soon

 ### Use it in your layout file ###